jfrog/artifactory-docker-examples/README.md

 `~/postgresql-9.4.1212.jar:/opt/jfrog/artifactory/tomcat/lib/postgresql-9.4.1212.jar`

 #### Using Different Databases
 Artifactory can run with other databases.
-For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database][8].
+For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database][8] in the JFrog Artifactory Use Guide.

 ### Examples
 Here is a list of the included examples in this project.
 You are welcome to contribute.